What is a Card-Not-Present Chargeback? Here’s How to Make Sense of Them

 A card-not-present chargeback is a payment reversal conducted by a bank in response to a card-not-present (i.e. online) purchase.
 This could happen as a result of fraud or merchant abuse.

 Identity theft and criminal credit card fraud are real and growing problems, particularly in the card-not-present space.
-That said, more and more often the “crooks” filing unwarranted CNP chargebacks are otherwise-legitimate cardholders.
+That said, the “crooks” to blame for unwarranted card-not-present chargebacks are, in many cases, legitimate cardholders.

 Unfortunately, it’s increasingly common for customers who want instant gratification and easy returns to abuse the process.
-This is a practice known as “friendly fraud.”
+Chargeback fraud happens when customers deliberately file illegitimate disputes using fraudulent information.
 There are multiple ways this could happen:

 - The cardholder believes a chargeback and a refund are the same thing.